Creative Development Projects

 - how have you been involved and what did you do?

 - are you a creative thinker and how do you develop ideas?

 - do you have any knowledge of the film production industry or film sector; are there any projects that inspire you?

 - why do you want to work in the film and TV sector?

 - and why this degree at the University of Salford is the right choice for your future goals.

-For some applicants, you’ll be asked to provide us with a portfolio of work.
+For some applicants, you’ll be asked to provide us with a portfolio of work or links to any editing or creative work (graphic design, photography, etc).
 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps.

 Standard entry requirements